apex/up-examples/oss/node-micro-alt/Readme.md

-# Micro with Node v8.x
+# Node Micro

-Run a [`micro`](https://github.com/zeit/micro) server programmatically with a build step for Node v6.x compatibility.
+Run a micr server programmatically with build step.

-> This example builds upon the [`node-8` example](https://github.com/apex/up-examples/blob/master/oss/node-8).

 This makes us of `async`/`await` and demonstrates a GraphQL query (bonus).